It's the ultimate question that all business owners are asking; how should you pay yourself as a Canadian business owner?

-It is also important to understand how to go about receiving those funds, should it be through a payroll system, or a quarterly check.
+It is also important to understand how to go about receiving those funds, should it be through payroll software, quarterly check or something else.

-In this article, we will explore some of the pros and cons of different payment structures, how to put yourself on payroll or receive funds, and what to consider before you decide.
+In this article, we will explore some of the pros and cons of different payment structures, how to put yourself on payroll or receive funds, and what to consider before you decide how to pay yourself as a Canadian business owner.

 An excellent place to start your journey to getting your first paycheck as a business owner is understanding your business's structure, success, and what you want your income to be.